remblock/REMChain-AutoFailover/README.md

 # REMChain-Automated-Failover

-#### These scripts will help failover a block producer, if they failed to produce blocks by a certain number of minutes.
+#### These scripts will help a block producer perform a failover, in the event they fail to produce blocks within a specified timeframe.

 ***